Complete Guide to Family Meal Delivery Zones in...

 Brentwood and Lougheed Town Centre (Burnaby)

-The massive development around Burnaby’s Brentwood and Lougheed SkyTrain stations has created a critical mass of new families in high-rises.
-This density has made delivery here more efficient.
-In 2025, several meal prep services, including a national player like Cookin, officially added all of Brentwood (V5C) to their core free-delivery zone.
-Lougheed Town Centre (V3K) is now frequently included in extended zones without the premium fees that applied just two years ago.
-This is a direct response to the population boom.
+The dense development around Burnaby's Brentwood and Lougheed SkyTrain stations has created a critical mass of new families in high-rises, and that density has made delivery here more efficient.
+Brentwood (V5C) is increasingly folded into core free-delivery zones, and Lougheed Town Centre (V3K) now often falls inside extended zones without the premium fees that applied a couple of years ago.
+It's a direct response to the population boom.

 River District and Northeast False Creek (Vancouver)

-Vancouver’s newest neighborhood, the River District (southeast of Marine Drive and Kerr Street), was once a delivery dead zone.
-As occupancy has grown, local delivery services have taken note.
-A Vancouver-based company like The Storm Cafe confirmed in early 2026 that they now include all River District postal codes (e.g. V5S) in their standard delivery area.
-Similarly, the new Northeast False Creek (formerly the Olympic Village area) development is now uniformly covered by all major services, a change from its previously patchy status.
+The River District (southeast of Marine Drive and Kerr Street) was once close to a delivery dead zone.
+As occupancy has grown, Vancouver-based services have steadily extended standard coverage into its postal codes (around V5S).
+Northeast False Creek, near the Olympic Village, is now uniformly covered by the major services — a change from its previously patchy status.

 Willoughby and East Clayton (Surrey/Langley Border)